Oklahoma City bus accident lawyer representing injured passengers against transit companies

 How much is a bus accident case worth in Oklahoma?

 The value of an Oklahoma bus accident case depends on the severity of your injuries, the total cost of your medical treatment, lost income, and the degree of pain and suffering you experienced.
 Cases involving catastrophic injuries like traumatic brain injury or spinal cord damage often settle for six or seven figures.
 Under Oklahoma law, you can recover both economic damages (medical bills, lost wages, future care costs) and non-economic damages (pain, emotional distress, loss of enjoyment of life).
 Our firm evaluates every factor in your case, from medical records to the bus company’s insurance coverage, to pursue the maximum compensation available.
+The Insurance Information Institute publishes general auto insurance basics that help frame how layered policies stack on a commercial-bus claim.

 How long do I have to file a bus accident lawsuit in Oklahoma?